janethw/janethw/README.md

 3. **Splatter Art**: This CodePen project demonstrates client-side languages and gives you a chance to develop your own online masterpieces.[https://codepen.io/jaylgee/pen/MWRKNXK)]

-4. **Rock, Paper, Scissors and More**: This console app extends the classic rock, paper, scissors game by calling on the RPS101 API.
+4. **Rock, Paper, Scissors... and More**: This console app extends the classic rock, paper, scissors game by calling on the RPS101 API. [https://github.com/janethw/rock_paper_scissors_...]
 <!--
 **janethw/janethw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.